kyongmini/kyongmini.github.io/_posts/2024-07-22-QutritTomography.md

 ---

 {: .box-success}
-It is about how to construct directly **'Qutrit tomography'**.
+It is about how to construct directly **Qutrit tomography**.
 Here's my code below.

 ## Before running this code, import them.